Welcome New Students!

 Whether you intend to major in music or not, we welcome your participation in the music program at Willamette.
 There are many opportunities available to any student depending on musical background.
 Auditions for piano, voice, strings, winds and the various ensembles are held during Opening Days (see below).
-Sign-up sheets for individual audition times are located in the Mary Stuart Rogers Music Center and you must audition during these times.
-Details about the various ensembles and lessons are given below.
+Sign-up sheets for individual audition times will be posted in the Mary Stuart Rogers Music Center and you must audition during these times.
+Please carefully read the information for the area of interest to you.

 Music Theory Assessment

-If you plan on being a music major you must take the Music Theory Assessment on Friday, August 24 at 4:30pm.
-For more information please read the letter online.
-A sample assessment is available online to help you prepare.
+If you plan on being a music major you must take the Music Theory Assessment on Friday, August 25 at 4:30 p.m.
+For more information please read the Music Theory Assessment letter online from Professor Duerksen.
+A sample assessment is available online.
 Stop by the Music Office during the first week of classes to complete a Declaration of Music Major form.
-It will be helpful for you to obtain advising from a music faculty member to insure your enrollment in the appropriate classes for your specific music major.
-(See the online list of faculty and music major advisors).
+It will be helpful for you to obtain advising from a music faculty member to insure your enrollment in the appropriate classes for your specific music major (See the online list of faculty and music major advisors).